Summer Ride Programs

 MTB Racing

-SMBA offers comprehensive race support and team travel for select races each season, catering to both novice and experienced racers.
+SMBA offers comprehensive race support for select races each season, catering to both novice and experienced racers.
 Our athletes benefit from dedicated mechanical support, professional coaching, and the camaraderie of a supportive team atmosphere.
 Every race provides a unique opportunity to create lasting memories while honing racing skills.

-Participants can choose to add race support or team travel to various events, or sign up for a full season, inclusive program, ensuring a well-rounded and enjoyable racing experience.
+Participants can choose to add-on race support for single races, a race support package, or sign up for a full season program that includes race support, ensuring a well-rounded and enjoyable racing experience.

 • The SMBA Race Support Crew will be at the following races in 2025: